 Foreign students can apply for exemption from Swiss compulsory health insurance, provided that they have a policy offering equivalent cover.
 The exemption rules for students from EU/EFTA countries are different from those for other countries.

-Students from EU/EFTA countries
+Students from EU/EFTA countries or United Kingdom (UK)

-Under the Swiss-EU Agreement on the free movement of persons and the EFTA Convention, students from an EU/EFTA country undergoing education or training in Switzerland are not required to take out Swiss health insurance, provided that they are not working and thus remain insured under the social security system of their country of residence.
+Under the Swiss-EU Agreement on the free movement of persons, the EFTA Convention and the new social security Agreement with the United Kingdom, students from EU/EFTA/UK undergoing education or training in Switzerland are not required to take out Swiss health insurance, provided that they are not working and thus remain insured under the social security system of their country of residence.
 They are entitled to receive medical treatment in Switzerland upon presentation of the European Health Insurance Card (EHIC).
 However, if they start working, they are required to take out Swiss health insurance (place-of-work principle).
-Students that have private insurance can apply for exemption if their cover is equivalent.

 Students and trainees from other countries